 A sponsorship should not be longer than a page.
 Most readers spend less than a minute with a letter before they mentally decide to approve or reject a sponsorship request.
 It is important to make a good first impression.
 Anything longer than a page seems unfocused.

 Provide Options for the Corporation

 Businesses like having options not only about what they can give but what they will receive in turn.
 It is important that a corporate sponsor receives special attention in newsletter and website materials as well as in annual reports, among other options.
 This should be clearly stated in the letter.
 For example, if a non-profit wants to thank their sponsors at the actual event, this should be made clear in the letter.

 Your Street Address

 Their Street Address

 Our company is throwing a community carnival in the near future.
 The event will include games, inspirational speakers talking about community violence prevention, raffles, food, and more.
 Though we have raised most of the funds for our event, we need support to pay for the necessary audio equipment.
 Our organization’s mission is to _______.
 This is a chance to give back to the community and give at-risk youth life-changing opportunities.
 Events like our fundraiser raise funds for our teens to participate in field trips to college fairs, museums, and other enrichment opportunities.
 Supporting us helps us show our kids another way of life.

 We would be grateful if you could support our community carnival.
 We anticipate over 300 people attending this event, and our teens are running much of the programming.
 If you support us, we will include you in all marketing materials, to our website and plan on recognizing your organization at our event.

-The amount you give is completely up to you.
-Currently, we need to raise $750.
+The amount you give is completely on your terms.
+Currently, we need to raise $_____.
 The following are some options to consider when considering my sponsorship request:

 $____ – Your name, description, and logo on all marketing materials, website, and recognition at our carnival